MicrosoftDocs/customer-insights/ci-docs/data/manage-environments.md

 ## Claim ownership of an environment

-If the user account of the owner is deleted or suspended, the environment won't have an owner.
+If the user account of the owner is deleted or suspended, the environment has no owner.
 Any admin user can claim the ownership and become the new owner.
 The owner admin can continue to own the environment or [change the ownership to another admin](#change-the-owner-of-an-environment).

 To claim ownership, select the **Take ownership** button that shows at the top of every page in Dynamics 365 Customer Insights - Data when the original owner left the organization.

-We recommend to have at least one other user with admin permissions in addition to the owner to enable smooth ownership transfer if the owner leaves the organization.
+We recommend having at least one other user with admin permissions in addition to the owner to enable smooth ownership transfer if the owner leaves the organization.

 ## Reset an existing environment (preview)